-Today is about looking at our own mental health as well as that in our local communities, in Vancouver, in Canada and all around the world.
+Today is about looking at our own mental health as well as the mental health in our local communities, in Vancouver, in Canada and all around the world.

 Our globalized society is good for many things and one of the most genuine parts of social media is its ability to connect us and help us realize that mental health issues affect us – all regardless of gender, income level, age or ethnicity.

 We believe in thinking global but acting local when it comes to mental health, and we’re all about elevating above stigma.
 So, shop the site and use the code WMHday for 40% off your entire purchase.
-We’ll be donating 10% of all these proceeds to the Canadian Mental Health Association during the month of October.
+We’ll be donating 10% of all these proceeds to the Canadian Mental Health Association for World Mental Health Day during the month of October.

 Check out the 5 steps that make up our process below:

 We know that what we eat affects our body.
 We don’t even need to see the research, we can all just recollect on an experience where we ate something and spent some time on the toilet regretting that experience.
 Food is fuel and it satiates our physical bodies and the vitamins found in food fuel our minds.
 If you’re overeating, or not eating on time, essential oils like bergamot and lemon are good for promoting appetite but curbing cravings.